 To make the dough:

-In a bowl add the wheat flour, salt and 1 tbsp oil.
+In a bowl add the wheat flour, salt and 1 tablespoon oil.
 Give it a quick mix.
 Now slowly add little water at a time and keep kneading to make a smooth dough.
-Now add the remaining 1 tsp oil and give it a final knead and cover and let it rest covered on the counter top for 15-30 mins.
+Now add the remaining 1 teaspoon oil and give it a final knead and cover and let it rest covered on the counter top for 15-30 mins.